SDN Logo

 What was the most difficult question?

-Students said most difficult question asked at Arkansas College of Osteopathic Medicine discussed a wide range of topics including personal strengths and weaknesses, ethical dilemmas such as handling cheating, cultural competency, dealing with failure, and future career considerations.
-Some responses hinted at an MMI format, with questions about nondisclosure scenarios and challenging ethical situations, suggesting a structured interview approach with potential confidentiality agreements in place.
+Students said the most difficult question asked at Arkansas College of Osteopathic Medicine discussed a wide range of topics including personal strengths and weaknesses, ethical dilemmas like handling cheating, facing failures, and cultural competency.
+Some respondents mentioned MMI or Multiple Mini Interview format, indicating a structured interview with potentially non-disclosure agreements in place.

 How long was the interview?